huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_access_rule.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the sfs access rule resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new access rule resource.

 * `sfs_id` - (Required) Specifies the UUID of the shared file system.
 Changing this will create a new access rule.

 * `access_level` - (Optional) Specifies the access level of the shared file system.
 Possible values are *ro* (read-only)